-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO That forecast population, household 7 and business growth can be accommodated through current and planned infrastructure.
-Low Major increase in household/business growth placing pressure on the roading network and community facilities.
-High (but unlikely given existing capacity) Programme and fund any growth-related demand for infrastructure upgrades through development/financial contributions.
+We assume that: Our level of Risk Impact What we will do uncertainty That forecast population, household 7 and business growth can be accommodated Low Major increase in household/business growth High (but unlikely given Programme and fund any growth-related demand for infrastructure upgrades through current and planned infrastructure. placing pressure on the roading network and existing capacity) through development/financial contributions. community facilities.